DanielTamkin/DanielTamkin/.github/ISSUE_TEMPLATE/Project_comment.md

 ---
-name: "🏗 Projectbook Entry"
+name: "🏗 Project comment"
-about: "Write something nice!
-Have you used one of the tools i've made? let me know :)"
+about: "Used, experienced or come across one of my projects? let me know :)"
 title: ''
 ---